MA in Communication Management

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

-Thesis option—30 credits, including 15 credits in required courses, 6 credits in thesis, and 9 credits in elective courses, at least 3 credits of which must be in a COMM course; non-thesis option—30 credits, including 15 credits in required courses and 15 credits in elective courses, at least 6 credits of which must be in COMM courses.
+Thesis option—30 credits, including 15 credits in required courses, 6 credits in thesis, and 9 credits in elective courses; non-thesis option—30 credits, including 15 credits in required courses and 15 credits in elective courses.

 Required